 - 5 ounces of wine (12% alcohol content)

 - 1.5 ounces of 80-proof (40% alcohol content) distilled spirits or liquor (e.g., gin, rum, vodka, whiskey)

 Excessive alcohol use is responsible for about 88,000 deaths a year in the United States, including 1 in 10 total deaths among working-age adults aged 20 to 64 years.
-In 2010, excessive alcohol use cost the US economy $249 billion, or $2.05 a drink.
+To illustrate, in 2010, excessive alcohol use cost the US economy $249 billion, or $2.05 a drink.

 Binge drinking and alcohol abuse are responsible for over half the deaths and three-quarters of the costs due to excessive alcohol use.
-The CDC estimates that 37 million US adults—or 1 in 6—binge drink about once a week, consuming an average of 7 drinks per binge.
+According to the CDC, estimates suggest that 37 million US adults—or 1 in 6—binge drink about once a week, consuming an average of 7 drinks per binge.
 As a result, US adults consume about 17 billion binge drinks annually or about 470 binge drinks per binge drinker.